 How can we manage the garbage in our mind?

 By choosing what we take in, what we dwell on and what we turn away from.

 The content in the mind is determined by perception, contemplation and rejection.
-On a more positive and transformative note, if we learn to carefully fill our mind with positivity, then negativity gets driven out or kept out automatically.
+On a more positive and transformative note, if we learn to carefully fill our mind with positivity, then negativity gets automatically driven out or kept out.
 And the ultimate positivity centers on the supreme positive reality, Krishna, and our eternal relationship of service with him.

 When we invest time regularly to clean our mind by cultivating thoughts of Krishna through disciplined bhakti-yoga practice, we make our inner and outer worlds better.